fortrabbit/blog/php-74-eol.md

 ## Can you (the web host) do the update for me?

-Sorry no. It’s your website and your code.
-We don’t know about it and won’t touch it.
+Sorry no. It's your website and your code.
+We don't know about it and won't touch it.
 Please get in touch with us if you have a concrete technical question.

 ## Where can I find more details?